Tughril ibn Kilij Arslan II

-Tughril Shah, also Abdu'l Harij Muhammad Mughis ad-din Tughril Shah ibn Kılıç Arslan II (r.1202–1225) was a Turkoman king of the "Seljuqs of Erzurum", following the fall of the Saltukids in the region, one of the Anatolian beyliks.
-He was another son of Kılıç Arslan II, who in 1186 had partitioned his kingdom in Anatolia between several of his numerous sons.
+Tughril Shah, also Abdu'l Harij Muhammad Mughis ad-din Tughril Shah ibn Kilij Arslan II (r.1202–1225) was a Turkoman king of the "Seljuqs of Erzurum", following the fall of the Saltukids in the region, one of the Anatolian beyliks.
+He was another son of Kilij Arslan II, who in 1186 had partitioned his kingdom in Anatolia between several of his numerous sons.
 He was succeeded by his son Rukn al-Din Jahanshah bin Tughril.

 Before the 1201–1202 conquest of Ezurum by Suleiman II of Rûm, son of Kilij Arslan II, the region of Erzurum had been ruled by a local Turkoman dynasty, the Saltukids from 1071 until 1202.
 Suleiman II of Rûm had prepared for war to weaken the power of Christian Georgia and to conquer Georgia.
 Between 1201 and 1203, Suleiman II with detachments under the command of his brother Tughril Shah from his fief of Elbistan, Mengujekid Bahram Shah of Erzincan, and possibly with the help of the Harput Artuqids as well as local Turkmen warriors, captured Erzurum and replaced the vassal of Georgia, Saltuk, with his brother Tughril Shah.
 The Turkic expansion was stopped with the Battle of Basiani which resulted in a Georgian victory in 1202.
+Before 1213, he married Malika Khatun, the daughter of the Mengüjek ruler Fakhr al-Din Bahramshah.